nuwuxian/morse/README.md

 - Our method is implemented in the file `our_match.py`
 - The eight baselines are in `baselines`.
 Note that in subfolder `baselines/NADAP`, it include three baseline methods: GCE (`gce.py`), Bootstap (`bootstrap.py`) and Noise-adaption (`main.py`).

-- Experiments settings and configurations used for different datasets are in the corresponding config json files.
 ### Data
 - The `data` folder contains both the real-world and synthetic dataset.
 ## Training